ReginaldOlsson/rko_lio/docs/pages/ros/usage.rst

 Both nodes can be launched via the ``odometry.launch.py`` launch file, specifying the ``mode`` argument (default: ``online``).

+The same entry point is also available as ``odometry.launch.xml``, which forwards the same launch arguments to ``odometry.launch.py`` (useful if your tooling prefers XML or you want a ROS 1–style launch file name).

 To see all possible configuration options:

 .. code-block:: bash